 Multiple Demographic Appeal: Depending on who you ask, the show was either a landmark step forward for feminism by showing smart, tough women defying the traditional roles of wife/secretary/housekeeper, or a slightly sexist Jiggle Show which consisted solely of hot women running around in bathing suits.
 They're kinda both right.
 (Even Farrah Fawcett once said that when the show reached #3 in the ratings, she thought it was because of their acting ability.
 When it reached #1, she admitted it was probably because they didn't wear bras.)

 Vapor Wear: The Angels' trademark.
-Sometimes averted by Sabrina, who not only tended to wear less Stripperific clothing than her colleagues, but occasionally actually seemed to be wearing a bra.
+Averted by Sabrina, who not only tended to wear less Stripperific clothing than her colleagues, but actually even wore a bra sometimes.

 The revived series provides examples of:

 Adaptational Attractiveness: Some reviewers wondered if this might not lead to a major plot hole.
 In the original series, where Bosley was older and out of shape, it made sense for him to stay at headquarters and let the Angels to the work, but when the new series made Bosley young, buff, and handsome, it would look odd.
 Eventually averted as Bosley did do a lot of work in the field this time around.
 (As it happens, this was a misplaced trope as the original Bosley was often in the field and even shot a few bad guys to save the Angels.)